microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/user_list_owneddevices.md

 Obtenha a lista de dispositivos de propriedade do usuário.
 ## <a name="prerequisites"></a>Pré-requisitos
-Um dos seguintes **escopos** é necessário para executar esta API: *User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*
+Um dos seguintes **escopos** é obrigatório para executar esta API: *User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*

 ## <a name="http-request"></a>Solicitação HTTP
 <!-- { "blockType": "ignored" } -->